Mchristos/checkers/README.md

 # checkers

 A checkers game written in Java/Swing.
-Requires Java JDK 8 or higher.
+Requires Java 17 or higher.

 AI implemented using the minimax algorithm and alpha-beta pruning.